relay-policy-learning/relay-policy-learning.github.io/draft.md

 with each of its subgoals being kept constant during that period for the low-level policy, while the low-level policy
 $\pi_{\phi}^{l}$ operates at every single time-step.
 This provides temporal abstraction, since the high level policy operates at a coarser resolution than the low-level policy.
-This policy architecture, while inspired by goal-conditioned HRL algorithms~\cite{HIRO}, requires a novel learning algorithm to be applicable in the context of imitation learning, which we describe in the Relay Imitation Learning section.
+This policy architecture, while inspired by goal-conditioned HRL algorithms (<dt-cite key="HIRO">Nachum et al.</dt-cite>), requires a novel learning algorithm to be applicable in the context of imitation learning, which we describe in the Relay Imitation Learning section.
 Given a high-level goal $s_g^h$, $\pi_{\theta}^{h}$ samples a subgoal $s_{g_0}^l$, which is passed to $\pi_{\theta}^{l}$ to generate action
 $a_0$.
 For the subsequent $H$ steps, the goal produced by $\pi_{\theta}^{h}$ is kept fixed, while $\pi_{\theta}^{l}$